schombert/Project-Alice/docs/rules.md

 If the nation is a civ and is a secondary power start with define:SECOND_RANK_BASE_SHARE_FACTOR, and otherwise start with define:CIV_BASE_SHARE_FACTOR.
 Also calculate the sphere owner's foreign investment in the nation as a fraction of the total foreign investment in the nation (I believe that this is treated as zero if there is no foreign investment at all).
 The share factor is (1 - base share factor) * sphere owner investment fraction + base share factor.
 For uncivs, the share factor is simply equal to define:UNCIV_BASE_SHARE_FACTOR (so 1, by default).
 If a nation isn't in a sphere, we let the share factor be 0 if it needs to be used in any other calculation.

+## Pops and demographics

+### Monthly updates for individual pops

+The updates described in this section are run once per pop per month, spread out evenly over the month.
+Rather than trying to figure out the number of day in the month, and divide pops among those days, we should probably just pick a fixed interval.
+We also **do not** want to divide the updates for the pops by taking their lower N bits to group them.
+For performance reasons, it is important to update the pops in groups of contiguous ids.

+This monthly update contains:
+- determining what political or social movement the pop is part of
+- determining what rebel faction the pop is part of
+- if the amount of people to move for the pop are either greater than its type's minimum promotion size or the size of the pop as a whole, the pop may migrate, either internally or externally.

+### Growth

+Only owned provinces grow.
+To calculate the pop growth in a province: First, calculate the modified life rating of the province.
+This is done by taking the intrinsic life rating and then multiplying by (1 + the provincial modifier for life rating).
+The modified life rating is capped at 40.
+Take that value, if it is greater than define:MIN_LIFE_RATING_FOR_GROWTH, subtract define:MIN_LIFE_RATING_FOR_GROWTH from it, and then multiply by define:LIFE_RATING_GROWTH_BONUS.
+If it is less than define:MIN_LIFE_RATING_FOR_GROWTH, treat it as zero.
+Now, take that value and add it to define:BASE_POPGROWTH.
+This gives us the growth factor for the province.

+### Migration

+Internal and external "normal" migration appears to be handled distinctly from "colonial" migration.
+In performing colonial migration, all pops of the same culture+religion+type seems to get combined before moving them around.

 ## Military